How to Build an Internal Communication Software for Business

 - Who: who will use the platform?
-Is it for the entire company or just some specific departments?
+Is the entire company going to use internal communication tools or just some specific departments?

-- What & How: how these people should use it?
-Do you need it for collaboration purposes?
-Or as a communication platform to be used within and between departments?
+- What & How: how these employees should use it?
+Do you need it as collaboration tools?
+Or as a communication platform to be used within departments & its employees only?

-For example, it may turn out that you need a project management tool like Basecamp for a few departments.
-Or a group chat application like Slack for the whole company.
+For example, it may turn out that you need a project management tool like Basecamp for a few departments to share information.
+Or a group chat application like Slack for the whole company to share news & stay connected at all times.
 Or even something more special like a communication tool for your board and top managers.

 # 2: What do your employees want?

 Your employees are the main stakeholders of internal organization communication platforms development.
 Thus, you should consider their interests and thoughts above all.
-They can provide you with insights on what really should be done.
+They can provide you with insights on what really should be done for convenient internal communications.

-For example, if they see the current planning and reporting routine as too time-consuming, that’s the hint on what you should focus in the first place.
+For example, if they see the current collaboration routine such as planning and reporting as too time-consuming, that’s the hint on what you should focus in the first place.

 💡 The best application is the one that most naturally and easily fits into processes your staff is already used to.